 First Fridays Artswalk

-Pittsfield — The First Fridays Artswalk on Friday, Sept.
-2, from 5 – 8 p.m. will encompass more than 15 art shows and three live performances and feature over two dozen regional artists.
-The Artswalk will kick off with opening receptions and artists present throughout.
-A free guided walking tour will begin at 5 p.m. at the BRTA Intermodal Center.
-The evening will culminate with a free afterwalk party from 8 – 10 p.m. at the Whitney Center for the Arts.
+Pittsfield — The First Fridays Artswalk on Friday, June 2, from 5 to 8 p.m. will encompass more than a dozen art shows featuring more than two dozen regional artists in Pittsfield’s Upstreet Cultural District.
+The Artswalk will kick off with opening receptions and artists present throughout, plus a free guided walking tour beginning at 5 p.m. from the BRTA Intermodal Center.

 * * *